German-BioImaging/omero-ontop-mappings/README.md

 The script will guide you through a series of questions, including:
  - PostgreSQL username, password, and host.
  - The RDF prefix for the deployment (used as folder name and ontology prefix).
- - The site URI (base IRI for your instance).
+ - The site URI (base URI for your instance).
  - A SQL filter controlling which OMERO users' data are exposed.
-   (e.g. =2 for a particular public OMERO user, or >=0 for all users).
+Only data owned by the user(s) matching the filter and by users in the same groups as the filtered user(s) are mapped and accessible in the virtual KG. (e.g. =2 for a particular public OMERO user, or >=0 for all users).
  - Whether to create a QLever SPARQL endpoint and its UI.

 After completing the prompts, a new directory named after your chosen prefix